 Ø Feed boneless cooked or bone-in canned fish, including herring and sardines which are mercury-safe and high in Omegas.
 Whole food is always better than incomplete protein or something “made from” whole food such as fish oil.

 Ø Feed boiled or scrambled eggs and occasional organic cottage cheese, buttermilk, and cheese (not “cheese product”).

-Ø Feed Meat and occasional dairy products will absolutely insure against protein deficiency.
+Ø Feed meat and occasional dairy products will absolutely insure against protein deficiency.
 No need to read a book.
-You know that canines are carnivores.
+You know that canines are carnivores, Instant Information for ii The Carnivores Diet.
 Dogs are, unlike cats, slightly omnivorous so in addition to meat and dairy, it is okay to:

 Ø Feed cooked brown rice, oatmeal, and whole wheat noodles for bulk.

 Ø Feed well-washed (with white vinegar) cooked fresh veggies, generous portions of broccoli, peas, green beans, carrots, etc.

 Ø Feed fresh, peeled or well-washed fruit such as grapes, apples, and bananas but see below*